 I’ve been visiting the Panhandle Trail since 2002 with my bike and on foot, for exercise and inspiration, more inspiration than exercise, packing in with backpacks of camera equipment and art supplies.
 I’ve taken thousands of photos along the trail and off in the woods, but I’ve also done a number of sketches while there in pencil, charcoal, pastel and watercolor, and arriving home in my studio to do more from photos.
 I’ve collected a number of these for an exhibit, but not in a gallery—right on the trail, where I’ve spent so much time and found these inspirations.
 It’s the place where I found the scene of one of my favorite paintings, “Dusk in the Woods”.

 I alternate a focus on paintings and photos with each year of the show, beginning with paintings in 2014.
-This year the focus was on photography, featuring the incredibly beautiful winter morning of March 10, 2017.
-I also included favorite photos of wildflowers and butterflies, and of my favorite genre: abstractions in nature.
-I also shared some of my original art from prior shows.
+This year the focus was on painting.
+I also included favorite photos of landscapes and wildflowers and butterflies, and of my favorite genre: abstractions in nature along with some of my original art from prior shows.

 A portion of sales of art and merchandise during Rock the Quarry will benefit the Collier Friends of the Panhandle Trail.